murderspagurder/hardcore-totem-nerf/README.md

 All of these options can be fine-tuned in `config/hardcoretotemnerf.json`.
 Additionally, thanks to MidnightLib, this can be configured in realtime using the config screen (bound to '-' by default), Mod Menu, or the `/midnightconfig hardcoretotem` command.

+Compatible with:
+- Inventory Totem
+- Charm of Undying
+- Netherite Extras

 While this was built with the hardcore game mode in mind, this would certainly fit well in non-hardcore worlds and servers as well with some configuration tweaks.
 When using this mod outside of hardcore difficulty in some 1.20.x versions,